Thinking about going white water rafting in Gatlinburg? Here are 4 things to keep in mind as you make your plans:

 The Lower Pigeon River Rafting Trip is more relaxing, with mostly Class I and 2 rapids.
 This trip is perfect for young kids!

 The Pigeon Forge Float and Raft Combo gives you the best of both worlds, with trips down both the Upper and Lower Pigeon River.
-During the second half of this five hour tour, you can choose to continue in a raft or explore the river in a two person kayak.

 When you choose the Hike and Paddle Package, you will start the day with a two hour hike in the Great Smoky Mountains National Park.
 After enjoying a picnic lunch by the river, you’ll hit the water for an afternoon full of Class III and IV white water rafting.